stfc/PSyclone/doc/developer_guide/working_practises.rst

 ^^^^^^^^^

-By default, the ``view()`` method available on any PSyIR (PSyclone Internal Representation) object prints a plain-text representation to standard-out.
+By default, the ``view()`` method available on any PSyIR (PSyclone Intermediate Representation) object prints a plain-text representation to standard-out.
 However, if the ``termcolor`` package is available then PSyclone uses this to add colour highlighting to the output text.